-Studies of the drugs have been conducted by prominent scientists at leading institutions including Lou Harris and colleagues at Virginia Commonwealth University (VCU), Jim Woods and colleagues at the University of Michigan, and Larry Toll and colleagues at SRI International and Torrey Pines Institute for Molecular Studies.
-Study results in rodents and monkeys performed by the National Institutes of Health (NIH) / National Institute on Drug Abuse (NIDA) and SRI International Laboratories demonstrated the following:
+Studies of the drugs have been conducted by prominent scientists at leading institutions including Lou Harris and colleagues at Virginia Commonwealth University (VCU), Jim Woods and colleagues at the University of Michigan, Holden Ko and colleagues at Wake Forest University, and Larry Toll and colleagues at SRI International and Torrey Pines Institute for Molecular Studies and Florida Atlantic University (FAU).

 Torrey Pines Institute for Molecular Studies (TPIMS) recently completed studies of the Company’s advanced analog known as PPL-103 using the self-administration paradigm in rats.
 This procedure, in which rats press a lever for delivery of drug, is generally considered to be the gold standard to determine whether a compound induces euphoria – which leads to abuse and addiction.
 Research has shown that this study has a very high correlation to Human Abuse Liability (HAL) studies and other indications of the potential for abuse and addiction in humans .